LukasB97/ORCA/README.md

 ##Customizing

-It is possible to customize the room-correction process, as well as the properties of the created eq definition.
+It is possible to customize the properties of the created eq definition.

-room-correction process

-        weighting_fun: Callable[[int, float], float] = WeightingFuns.default

-        std_influence ([0, ..., 9]): The amount, to which the standard deviation of the different measurements at a given frequency impacts the strength of the boost level.
-        For a frequency with high standard deviation between the measurements, a low std_influence will
-        A high value will lead to a low adjustment boost adjustment at a given frequency, if the standard deviation at this frequency is high.

 EQ-Config